MarcialRosales/rabbitmq-ldap-integration/many-rabbitmq-clusters/README.md

 ## Topology 1

-Users are defined in LDAP indistinctly of which cluster they are entitled to access and we use group membership to configure which users are allowed to access which RabbitMQ cluster.
+Users are defined in LDAP indistinctly of which cluster they are entitled to access and we use group membership to configure which users are allowed to access which RabbitMQ cluster & *vhost*.

 ### RabbitMQ topology